Save $250 – Book by June 30, 2021. Code: Wow

-The Diamond Circle area encompasses 160 square miles and is the north’s answer the the south’s Golden Circle.
-It has a wealth of natural sights to take in such as the waterfall of the Gods, the best whale watching in the world and an island full of puffins.
+The Diamond Circle area encompasses 160 square miles and is the north’s answer the south’s Golden Circle.
+It has a wealth of natural sights to take in such as the waterfall of the Gods, the best whale watching in the world, and an island full of puffins.

-Lake Myvatn (pr: mee-vatn) is another spectacular area only an hour drive from Akureyri.
+Lake Myvatn (pr: mee-vatn) is another spectacular area only an hour’s drive from Akureyri.
 We are staying in the heart of this area for 2 nights.
-This puts us in the center of action and primed for a laundry list of things to do and see such as volcano hikes, visits to lava caves and a large geothermal field with boiling mud pots and steam vents.
+This puts us in the center of the action and primed for a laundry list of things to do and see such as volcano hikes, visits to lava caves, and a large geothermal field with boiling mud pots and steam vents.

 Along the Ring Road

 Don’t worry, we have not forgotten about Reykjavik, the capital of Iceland.
 The city is one of my favorite’s in Europe and is so incredibly easy to navigate.
-The city has a beautiful glass concert hall on the harbour, hundreds of restuarants, Nordic inspired shops and lots of places to buy Icelandic designed clothing & gifts.
-One suggested sight is the Hallgrimskirkja church, famous for its spectacular views of the city and bay.
-Get their early and avoid the lines!
+The city has a beautiful glass concert hall on the harbor, hundreds of restaurants, Nordic-inspired shops, and lots of places to buy Icelandic-designed clothing & gifts.
+One suggested site is the Hallgrimskirkja church, famous for its spectacular views of the city and bay.
+Get there early and avoid the lines!

-Only 45 minute drive from Reykjavik is one of Iceland’s most visited regions, the Golden Circle.
-This area is the MVP of ‘must sees’: Thingvellir (birthplace of Icelandic democracy), Gullfoss waterfall & the twin geysers to name a fewt
+Only a 45-minute drive from Reykjavik is one of Iceland’s most visited regions, the Golden Circle.
+This area is the MVP of ‘must sees’: Thingvellir (birthplace of Icelandic democracy), Gullfoss waterfall & the twin geysers to name a few.

 Plus, as an added bonus, will weave throughout this beautiful landscape and seek out a unique greenhouse that serves homemade tomato soup for lunch.
 And yes, it tastes amazing!

 This 2022 Summer Solstice Tour of Iceland is designed for active wanderers.
 There will be walking and hiking along Iceland’s varied terrain.
-If you have questions about physical specifics of this trip, please contact us.
-Trip prices are based on accommodation (4 star hotels) and a American tour guide for duration of the trip.
+If you have questions about the physical specifics of this trip, please contact us.
+Trip prices are based on accommodation (4-star hotels) and an American tour guide for the duration of the trip.
 All trips will have an orientation (in person if geography suffices) for all guests approximately 4 weeks before departure.